hawkinsw/CS5138/syllabus.md

 The other three quarters (75%) of your participation grade will be based on your work on "mini assignments".
 These assignments will consist of things like configuring virtual machines on your personal computers, participating in online discussions, practicing using the tools that we learn during lecture, etc. These mini assignments will not require the same level of effort as the regular class assignments.
 However, your completion of these assignments is crucial for your success in this course.

-If you complete the mini-assignments satisfactorily you will receive 100% of the points for the Mini-assignment Participation.
-If you _mostly_ complete the mini-assignments satisfactorily you will receive 90% of the points for Mini-assignment Participation.
+If you complete all mini assignments satisfactorily you will receive 100% of the points for the Mini-assignment Participation.
+If you _mostly_ complete the mini assignments satisfactorily you will receive 90% of the points for Mini-assignment Participation.
 If you _occasionally_ complete the mini assignments satisfactorily you will receive half the points for Mini-assignment Participation.
 If you _do not complete any_ mini assignments satisfactorily, you will receive no points for Mini-assignment Participation.

 ### Projects
 There will be a midterm and a final project.
 The projects are worth 30% of your final grade.
-The theme of the final project will be the same for the undergraduate and graduate students, however the scope will be different.
+The theme of the projects will be the same for the undergraduate and graduate students, however the scope will be different.
 All midterm projects will be due on Friday, March 10th at 11:59pm.
 All final projects will be due on April 21st at 11:59pm.
 There will be no late submissions accepted for final projects without prior authorization.

 ### Malware Magazine (Extra Credit)
 There is one opportunity for extra credit!
 More information forthcoming.